docdevel2/writing/music-api/music-database-api.md

 ## Component isolation

 An API isolates the client from the server, allowing communication through a uniform interface.
 This facilitates your development and debug process by giving you better visibility into network components.
-As a result, implementation changes on either client-side or server-side can be made without either affecting the other, as long as the interface protocol is followed.
+As a result, implementation changes on either client-side or server-side can be made without either one affecting the other, as long as the interface protocol is followed.
 [1]

 A RESTful API benefits developers because it allows developers to connect client components to a server through a uniform interface.
 This allows replaceable components to be swapped without changing code on either side of the interface.
 As an analogy, consider USB devices that connect to a computer.
 Multiple USB devices, with the same or different functions, can connect to the same USB port and still function properly.